dell/csm-docs/content/docs/csidriver/features/powerscale.md

 ## PV/PVC Metrics

-CSI Driver for Dell EMC PowerScale 2.1.0 and above supports volume health monitoring.
+CSI Driver for Dell PowerScale 2.1.0 and above supports volume health monitoring.
 This allows Kubernetes to report on the condition, status and usage of the underlying volumes.
 For example, if a volume were to be deleted from the array, or unmounted outside of Kubernetes, Kubernetes will now report these abnormal conditions as events.

 ### This feature can be enabled